 Lump-sum Additional Payment

 It may not be possible for you to pay down your principal every month or even every year.
 But remember that most mortgages will allow you to make additional principal payments at any time.
 You can benefit from this rule to pay extra on your principal when you get some extra money.
 For example: five years after buying your home, you get a larger than expected tax refund,a very large legacy, or a non-taxable cash gift; , you could apply a portion of this money toward your mortgage loan principal, which would result in significant savings and a shorter payback period.
 Unless the loan is quite large, even small amounts applied early in the loan period can yield huge benefits over the life of the loan.

-Wisdom Financial, Inc. can walk you through the pitfalls of getting a mortgage.
-Give us a call at 708.499.6088.
+Wisdom Financial, Inc. can walk you Wisdom Financial, Inc. has your mortgage answers.
+Give us a call: 708.499.6088.